lindyonsproul/lindyonsproul.github.io/index.md

 ### Who We Are

 We're a group of UC Berkeley students and community-members who enjoy swing dancing!
-Photo goes here

 ### When We Meet